rodomvp/KennelApp/app/views/static_pages/_user_documentation.html.md

 ## Managing clients' and patients' profiles

-Client and patient profiles can be administered from the _Search Bar_ at the top of the _[Ward View]_ (patient profiles can also be accessed from within their runs in the ward view).
+Client and patient profiles can be administered from navigatoin bar at the top of the _[Ward View]_ (patient profiles can also be accessed from within their runs in the ward view).

 ### Viewing client profile

-1. Enter the client's name into the search bar, if an account is present the name will be listed visually.

-2. Click on the name and the profile will be brought to center screen
+1. Click on the name and the profile will be brought to center screen

 ### Viewing patient profile

-1. Enter the patient's name into the search bar, if an account is present the name will be listed visually.

-2. Click on the name and the profile will be brought to center screen
+1. Click on the name and the profile will be brought to center screen

 ### Adding a new client